MANCHESTER. OUR CITY, YOUR FUTURE.

 ""

 Manchester Metropolitan University is renowned as a centre of research excellence, with 90% of its research impact seen as world-leading or internationally excellent according to the Research Excellence Framework.
 The University received overall Gold in the Teaching Excellence Framework and its Business School has Triple Crown Accreditation, one of an elite group of global schools that holds this international benchmark of excellence.
-It’s also consistently in the top three sustainable universities in the People and Planet league based on its environmental and ethical performance.
+It’s also consistently in the top five sustainable universities in the People and Planet league based on its environmental and ethical performance.

 Manchester’s strong foundations for an innovative and vibrant city centre lie in our long-term and planned approach to regeneration.
 A unique culture, built on collaboration and strong partnerships, remains crucial to the continued growth of the city.
 At the heart of this are the strategic regeneration frameworks that guide development in each distinctive neighbourhood within the city centre.